aria-ml/dataeval/docs/source/reference/glossary.md

     Operational drift is specific type of {term}`drift<Drift>` defined as data drift during data model operations.
 It occurs when the data used in operation is not like data used during training of a {term}`machine learning<Machine Learning (ML)>` model.
 It can make the model less accurate in its predictions/classifications.

 Outlier Detection
-    Outlier Detection is process of detecting data/images that significantly deviate from the rest of the data/images.
+    Outlier Detection is a process of detecting data/images that significantly deviate from the rest of the data/images.
 DataEval uses the measure of two standard deviations of the  average of the relevant distance measure to identify outliers.

 Outliers (Images)
     Images which differ significantly from all or most of the other images in a dataset.

 Out-of-distribution (OOD)
-    Out-of-distribution (OOD) data refers to data that is different from the data used to train the {term}`machine learning<Machine Learning (Ml)>` model.
+    Out-of-distribution (OOD) data refers to data that is different from the data used to train the {term}`machine learning<Machine Learning (ML)>` model.
 For example, data collected in a different way, at a different time, under different conditions, or for a different task than the data on which the model was originally trained.
 An illustration is shown below:

     ![Out Of Distribution Illustration](../_static/images/reference/out_of_distribution.png)